 Whether it’s for business or simply because of a debatably unhealthy obsession, many of us struggle going more than a few minutes without internet access.
 This can be particularly troublesome when traveling.
-When we’re heading home for the holidays, going on a business trip, or taking off on a summer vacation, we need to know which airlines do the most to keep us online while in the air.
+To make sure we stay as connected as possible, we need to know which airlines do the most to keep us online while in the air.

 Top Domestic Airline Wi-Fi Services Overall